Automated Optical Inspection (AOI) Guide: All You Need to Know About an AOI Machine.

-Before we dive into the explanation of automated optical inspection (AOI) machine, let’s understand what’s an optical inspection in the industry.
+Before we dive into the explanation of automated optical inspection (AOI) machines, let’s understand what’s an optical inspection in the industry.

 Optical inspection plays an important role in optics manufacturing to check and maintain the optics quality, such as inspecting optics surface scratches and digs based on different standards.